-This protocol has been designed with Ad hoc Communications in extreme emergency scenarios in mind, where rescuers are equipped with lightweight communication devices.
-The autonomous nature of MANETs is very suitable for extreme emergency communications within the CA because communication infrastructures in such disaster sites are usually incapacitated.
-Also, in such a context, the number of MANET nodes varies depending on the severity of the rescue operations.
 CML has the ability to adapt its routing behavior to changes in MANET size.
-Hence, it is a more suitable routing alternative than pure routing approaches for small, large as well as variable sized MANETs operating in a defined CA. A MANET including but not limited to such unique contextual considerations is defined as an emergency MANET (eMANET) in [6].
-Future versions of CML will include functions in the Adaptive module to adapt to some of the other eMANET contexts such as mobility and those described in [4].
+Hence, it is a more suitable routing alternative than pure routing approaches for small, large as well as variable sized MANETs operating in a defined CA. A MANET including but not limited to such unique contextual considerations is defined as an emergency MANET (eMANET) in [7].
+Future versions of CML will include functions in the Adaptive module to adapt to some of the other eMANET contexts such as mobility and those described in [5].
 In this document, it is assumed that nodes are uniformly distributed in the CA so that rescuers can cover the maximum CA.

-In addition, CML MAY also be used for general purpose MANETs.
+In addition, CML MAY also be used for general purpose MANETs as it utilizes CAM to adapt to specific network contexts.